 Nancy Juday, mother of five, has been homeschooling for 19 years.
-Her oldest graduated from college this year, two are currently enrolled in college, and two are still at home.
 She spent 11 years working on Capitol Hill as a legislative advisor to various members of Congress prior to raising her family.
-Nancy holds a Bachelor of Science degree in Business Management and a Master’s of Science degree in Taxation.
+Nancy holds a Bachelor of Science degree in Business Management and a Master of Science degree in Taxation.
 This will be her fourth-year teaching Latin at CHRSM.
 Nancy has taught Latin for five years and has spent many years tutoring additional students as well.
-Additionally, she taught the Founding Fathers class in the Grammar School for several years and Latin for the Upper School at Classical Cottage School.
-She is also a substitute teacher in the Clarke County School System.
-Nancy has attended nearly 30 CCS Latin classes over the years, working through the course material alongside her children, and tutoring additional students as well.
-She has also often served as substitute teacher for our Latin classes.
+Additionally, she taught the Founding Fathers class in the Grammar School at CCS for several years and taught this course to two classes at CHRSM in 2020/2021.
+This year she will teach a high school Civics course at CHRSM using a Hillsdale curriculum, one she has taught for the last two years.

 Mrs. Kathleen King